milesj/milk/readme.md

 ### What's new? ###

-Milk will now require Lodash (or another equivalent library like Underscore, Sugar or Async) for prototype and utility functionality.
+Milk will now require Lo-Dash (or another equivalent library like Underscore or Sugar) for prototype and utility functionality.
 These vendors provide extensive compatibility, robust performance, and thorough unit test coverage.
 Why re-create the wheel?

 Besides the vendor requirement, the following new features can be found.